Positive. Grounded. Personal.

 After they got married in the Fall of 2017, they decided to forge ahead and create Otterburn & Co.
 Having launched their individual businesses a few years before, they realized that they should join their skills and talents to help other entrepreneurs in creating stand-out business brands.

-Jason’s experience in design harks back to the days when he, as a young rave DJ, created the flyers for several events in Seattle.
-Although furthering his career as a rave DJ wasn’t in the cards, graphic design took up his creative focus and became not just a career, but a passion.
+Jason’s experience in design harks back to the days when he, as a rave DJ, created the flyers for several events in Seattle.
+Although furthering his career as a musician wasn’t in the cards, graphic design took up his creative focus and became not just a career, but a passion.
 He graduated top of class from the Art Institute of Seattle.

 Vanessa’s experience has been more circuitous.
 Her undergraduate degree is in Advertising and Communication.
 She’s always been fascinated with how businesses develop and showcase their brands through their story and good design.